 ALWAYS WASH YOUR HANDS BEFORE TOUCHING YOUR BODY PIERCING!

-Gently clean to remove any accumulated lymph (crusties!) from the exposed jewelry and surrounding skin.
-Spray saline directly onto both sides of the piercing.
+SALINE cleanse to remove any accumulated lymph (“crusties”) from the exposed jewelry and surrounding skin.
+Spray saline directly on both sides of the piercing.
 To remove particularly stubborn crusties, soak a gauze pad or clean paper towel with saline and gently wipe the skin or jewelry clean.
 There is no need to turn the jewelry or intentionally work the saline inside the piercing; the less movement, the happier the piercing!